SIMEXP/tutorials/README.md

 #### What you will learn
 1. Create a public and private key on your system
-2. Send your public id to the server
 2. Connect to a remote server
+2. Automatically authentificate using your public id

 ## On how to use compute canada super computers
 This tutorial will guide through the process of using compute canada's HPCs (**H**igh **P**erformance **C**omputer).